 Consider implementing more cross aisles and shortening the aisles to improvement flow and lower distance between your products.
 Doing this can potentially cut pick path routes in half.
 You will also increase the speed of product retrieval and truck loading.

-Widening aisles will help with preventing pallet damage and damage to your products (link to minimize pallet damage article here).
+Widening aisles will help with preventing pallet damage and damage to your products.
 Remember, an optimized warehouse layout is not just about speed – it is also about protecting your assets.

 Here is an example of what a warehouse layout with optimized aisles looks like: